shrncr/ibm-watsonx-orchestrate-adk/docs/1_server_start.md

 The following environment variables must be set before running the command:

-- `DOCKER_IAM_KEY`: The IAM API key for authenticating with the Docker registry.
-This can be obtained from your IBM Cloud account at https://cloud.ibm.com.
-Go to "Manage" > "Access (IAM)" > "API keys" and create a new key.

 - `WATSONX_SPACE_ID`: The ID of your Watson X space.
 This can be found in your Watson X account at https://cloud.ibm.com.
 Go to your Watson X space and copy the "Space ID" value.

 - `WATSONX_APIKEY`: The API key for your Watson X service.
 This can be created in your Watson X account at https://cloud.ibm.com.
 Go to "Service credentials" and create a new credential.

+- `WO_ENTITLEMENT_KEY`: The entitlement key for accessing the IBM Container software library.
+This can be obtained from https://myibm.ibm.com/products-services/containerlibrary.
+Go to "Entitlement keys" and create a new key (or use an existing one).
+This is only required if `WO_DEVELOPER_EDITION_SOURCE` is set to `myibm` (default), which means the client will fetch images from the IBM Container software library.

+- `DOCKER_IAM_KEY`: The IAM API key for authenticating with the Docker registry.
+This is only required if `WO_DEVELOPER_EDITION_SOURCE` is set to `internal`, which means the client will fetch images from the internal IBM Cloud registry.
+This can be obtained from your IBM Cloud account at https://cloud.ibm.com.
+Go to "Manage" > "Access (IAM)" > "API keys" and create a new key.

 You should set these in a environment file and refer to that with the start command.
 For example: